2021 arrests in Jordan: Events

 On 3 April 2021, Jordanian authorities announced that they arrested nearly 20 people for involvement in a plot targeting the country's security, while the former crown prince, Hamzah, was put under house arrest.
+Prince Hamzah's wife, Princess Basmah Hamzah, was also placed under house arrest for a period of a week.
+At that time, authorities accused Basmah of being in contact with a "person with links to foreign security services" to leave Jordan when the arrests began.

-Jordanian officials stated that there was a complex and far-reaching plot that included at least one other Jordanian royal as well as tribal leaders and members of the country’s political and security establishment.
+Jordanian officials stated that there was a complex and far-reaching plot that included at least one other Jordanian royal as well as tribal leaders and members of the country's political and security establishment.

 Among those arrested were Bassem Awadallah and Sharif Hassan bin Zaid, two dual nationals holding both Jordanian and Saudi citizenships.
 Awadallah once served as head of the Jordanian Royal Court.
 He was also Jordan's former envoy to Saudi Arabia and was known for having close ties with the Saudi Crown Prince Mohammed bin Salman.
 Bassem Awadallah is a controversial figure in Jordan, criticized for the neoliberal economic policies that he supported during his positions in the government during the mid-2000s.
 Awadallah's and the Hashemite Sharif's alleged dual nationalities, holding both Jordanian and Saudi citizenships, were seen as potential links to foreign involvements.
 Despite being a member of the royal family, little information has been publicly revealed about Sharif Hassan bin Zaid.
 Zaid's Hashemite father, Sharif Hasan Ibn Zayd Al Nasser, also lives in Saudi Arabia.

+The Guardian reported that Jordanian intelligence was alerted to the sedition plot when Bin Zaid "approached a US diplomat soliciting support for the former crown prince’s ascent to the throne".
+It was further reported that intercepted recordings to tribal leaders revealed communications that Hamzah had "made a decision to move", and asking that leaders "pledge allegiance" to Hamzah.
+Audio recordings of Hamzah and Bin Zaid discussing plans were leaked to Twitter.

 The event marked a very rare public rift among Jordan's royal family.
 Queen Noor, the stepmother of King Abdullah II and the widow of King Hussein, described the arrest of her son as the result of "wicked slander" and said that she was "praying that truth and justice will prevail".